dreamcatcher-tech/network/Inbox/2025-02-10 0936 CRM change merging process.md

 Have a jobs queue, and each changed piece of data references a job by commit and path, so we can always see why it changed ?
 The job references the data by commit, so we can walk the history rapidly.

+?
+How can we detect when a conflict has occurred in mw before even trying to write changes ?
+Basically the changes file would be based on something that has changed ?

+What if a job was a PR ?
+So the user can make a large number of changes in a branch, and then the job is actually a PR attempt.

+Processing the PR would trigger changes that need to occur.